 Below: The root system and basal sheaths.

-Below: 1st photo - a mature perigynium with too short beaks. photo ©Linda Curtis, Wisconsin Flora.
+Below: 1st photo - a mature perigynium with too short teeth on the long beak. photo ©Linda Curtis, Wisconsin Flora.
 2nd photo - Achenes showing the rounded and smooth angles and persistent style.
 Photo ©Steven Hurst, USDA-NRCS Plants Database.

 Below: A comparison of the spikes, perigynium and achenes of some of the sedges from Sect.
 Lupulinae that are referenced in the "comparison notes" above.
 Drawing courtesy and ©Flora of North America